History of France

 Dreyfus case and declared Dreyfus innocent.

-had halted the German advance.
-For 31/2 years, the opposing forces fought
+German advance.
+For 31/2 years, the opposing forces fought from

 The worst fighting faced by the French army during the war took place

-major attack to take Verdun.
-For five months, intense fighting involved
+launched a major attack to take Verdun.
+For five months, intense

-hundreds of thousands of troops.
-At first, the Germans made rapid
+fighting involved hundreds of thousands of troops.
+At first, the

-battle had also drained the country.
-From the middle of 1917, France's
+the battle had also drained the country.
+From the middle of 1917,

-allies began handling most of the war's major battles.
-The war produced
+France's allies began handling most of the war's major battles.
+The

-enormously high casualties, partly as a result of the destructive powers
+war produced enormously high casualties, partly as a result of the

 Between the World Wars.
 In the Treaty of Versailles, signed in 1919,